-If LSC, in its sole discretion, determines that a transfer is appropriate and non-LSC funds were used in part for the acquisition, then the recipient shall be entitled to reimbursement from the transferee of the percentage of the property's current fair market value that is equal to that percentage of the property's acquisition cost that was borne by non-LSC funds.
-If the TIG recipient does not transfer the property when instructed to do so, then 100% of the current value of the property will be charged to the recipient.
+If LSC, in its sole discretion, determines that a transfer is appropriate and non-LSC funds were used in part for the acquisition, then the recipient shall be entitled to reimbursement from the transferee or LSC of the percentage of the property's current fair market value that is equal to that percentage of the property's acquisition cost that was borne by non-LSC funds.
+If the TIG recipient does not transfer the property when instructed to do so, then 100% of the current value of the property will be charged to the recipient and may be recovered as a disallowed cost under 45 C.F.R.
+Part 1630.